alexmueller07/backtest-mean-reversion/README.md

 <img width="1919" height="1199" alt="image" src="https://github.com/user-attachments/assets/b7572f42-0c2b-4024-bfde-2d3a6b8df6fd" />

 Note: This is the results for a one week period.
 Due to yfinance limits on free API I could only check week to week.
-I ended up checking every week and this result is from week #2 which is the closest to average.
-The other weeks went {Week 1: +2.91%, Week 2: +2.23%, Week 3:, Week 4: + }
+I ended up checking every week over a 5 week timeframe and this result is from week #2 which is the median (2 weeks higher, 2 weeks lower).
+The other weeks went {Week 1: +2.91%, Week 2 (median): +2.31%, Week 3: +1.41%, Week 4: +2.39%, Week 5: +1.27}.
+These results are extrordinarily positive, and not sustainable long term.
+I am currently running deeper and longer tests by having the script deployed on a server and will update with better data once available.
+Although it seems to consistently outperform the base market, the +2% returns every single week are not sustainable and not what will occur to your portfolio if you were to run this script.

 ---